Michielslab/EnvZ_OmpR_supplementaryData/README.md

-This folder contains all Supplementary data related to manuscript: "Reprogramming the EnvZ-OmpR two-component system confers ethanol tolerance in Escherichia coli by stabilizing the outer membrane and altering iron homeostasis".
+This folder contains the R scripts, related output, and imageJ processing code linked to the manuscript: "Reprogramming the EnvZ-OmpR two-component system confers ethanol tolerance in Escherichia coli by stabilizing the outer membrane and altering iron homeostasis".
-All the supplementary data and figures related to one figure are provided in one .zip folder that can be downloaded.